 On July 2, 2014, Scott would sign a one year contract with the San Jose Sharks.

-After a full season with the Sharks, Scott would sign a one year contract with the Arizona Coyotes on July 10, 2015.
-During the 2015-16 season Scott would lead all players in the fan vote to captain the Pacific Division for the 2016 NHL All-Star Game.
-Later that season Scott was traded in a three-way deal that landed him with the Montreal Canadiens on January 15, 2015.
+After a full season with the Sharks, Scott signed a one year contract with the Arizona Coyotes on July 10, 2015.
+The following season he would lead all players in fan voting earning the right to captain the Pacific Division for the 2016 NHL All-Star Game.
+In the days leading up to the NHL All-Star Game however, Scott was part of a three-way trade that saw the big winger land with the Montreal Canadiens.
+He was subsequently assigned to the Canadiens AHL affiliate, the St. John's IceCaps, but would return to the NHL for the All-Star festivities, ultimately being named the game's most valuable player.